Icybee/module-editor/README.md

-### UI element
+### GUI element

-Each editor provides a UI element that is used to edit the supported content type.
+Each editor provides a GUI element that is used to edit the supported content type.
 The element is created using the `from()` method.
 For instance, `TextEditor` creates instances of `TextEditorElement`: